giovannirescia/thesis/README.md

 #### From DL to ML

-This modulo is entirely coded in Scala 2.11, using [Scowl](https://github.com/phenoscape/scowl): a Scala DSL allowing a declarative approach to composing OWL expressions and axioms using the [OWL API](http://owlapi.sourceforge.net/).
+This module is entirely coded in Scala 2.11, using [Scowl](https://github.com/phenoscape/scowl): a Scala DSL allowing a declarative approach to composing OWL expressions and axioms using the [OWL API](http://owlapi.sourceforge.net/).

 All the dependencies are specified in the build.sbt file, since this project was created under sbt.